 (C) The home's program and environment shall:

-(2) Provide durable furniture, such as tables and chairs, for the purpose of implementing the program.
+(2) Provide durable furniture such as tables and chairs.
 This furniture shall be child-sized or safely adapted for use by children.

 (3) Provide play materials to be used in the type A home's daily program.
-These materials shall be visible, readily accessible, and arranged in an orderly manner so that children have opportunities to select, remove, and replace play materials with a minimum ofassistance during the day.
+These materials shall be visible, readily accessible and arranged in an orderly manner so that children have opportunities to select, remove and replace play materials with minimal assistance

 (E) Equipment and materials shall be available and representative of all of the following categories for each age group.